Neo23x0/Loki/README.md

 ## Signature and IOCs

+Since version 0.15 the Yara signatures reside in the sub-repository [signature-base](https://github.com/Neo23x0/signature-base).
+You will not get the sub-repository by downloading the LOKI as ZIP file.
+It will be included when you clone the repository.

-Since version 0.9 the Yara signatures reside in the './signatures' subfolder and the IOC files for hashes and filenames are stored in the './iocs' folder.
-All '.yar' files placed in the './signatures' folder will be initialized together with the rule set that is already included.
+The IOC files for hashes and filenames are stored in the './signature-base/iocs' folder.
+All '.yar' files placed in the './signature-base/yara' folder will be initialized together with the rule set that is already included.
 Use the 'score' value to define the level of the message upon a signature match.

-You can add hash, c2 and filename IOCs by adding files to the './iocs' subfolder.
+You can add hash, c2 and filename IOCs by adding files to the './signature-base/iocs' subfolder.
 All hash IOCs and filename IOC files must be in the format used by LOKI (see the default files).
 The files must have the strings "hash", "filename" or "c2" in their name to get pulled during initialization.

 For Hash IOCs (divided by newline; hash type is detected automatically)
 ```